redhat-openstack/ansible-nfv/roles/tester/tempest/README.md

 #### Tests configuration
 **Note!** - For the tests configuration, refer to the tempest-nfv-plugin [documentation](https://github.com/redhat-openstack/tempest-nfv-plugin/tree/master/docs).

-**Note!** - In case neutron tests should be run, add them exactly as nfv tests to the 'tempest_tests' list.
+**Note!** - In case neutron tests should be run, add a regex to include the required tests.